abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 }
 ```

 Each node in a binary tree has some content and two nullable child nodes.
-We have a constructor to create the tree. `generate` function generates an arbitrary binary tree of a given maximum depth by using a random content generator.
+We have a constructor to create the tree.
+The `generate` function generates an arbitrary binary tree of a given maximum depth by using a random content generator.
 We will used this function to generate trees to test our traversals and iterators.

 We also implement the `toString` method for the tree to create a string representation of the tree to help us in debugging.
 A sample run: